jeetsukumaran/obsidian-impresario/README.md

 Specifying a Pandoc citation token, which is a "@" character followed by the citekey ("`@cite-key`") as the title or display for an Obsidian internal link will result in the link markup elements being stripped and the citekey processed as a regular Pandoc citation.

+## Development State

+Working alpha.

+All the output formats are supported with default options and custom tweaks.

+The UI is clunky and ugly, but enough to get the job done.

+Settings/ options/ customizations of planned.

 ### Issues/limitations

+#### Application path

+Sometimes paths in my `.bashrc` get added to the shell that spawns, sometimes they do not.
+If Impresario cannot find pandoc, either set the path to the program in the Settings explicitly, or link or otherwise place the Pandoc executable on one of the system default paths.

 #### Link parsing